jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 ___Who watches the watchers?___

+Imagine you deploy a new feature, and despite a fully passing test suite, a critical bug makes it into production.
+How did this happen?
+The answer might lie in how your tests are written, not just how many you have.

 Tests are code.
 How do we know that our tests provide accurate results?
 What if our test code has errors?

 <img src="/assets/SkepticalFry.jpg" alt="Skeptical Fry" title="Image Source: [https://www.flickr.com/photos/snarfel/19402967595](https://imgflip.com/memegenerator/11327935/skeptical-fry)" width = "35%" align="center" style="padding-right: 35px;">

 How do we test our test code?
 How do we test the tests that our test code?
 How do we test the tests that test the tests that our test code?

+Mutation testing helps ensure that your test suite is actually doing its job—by trying to break it.

 # TDD
 Practicing [Test-Driven Design](https://jhumelsine.github.io/2024/07/15/tdd.html) (TDD) should minimize these concerns.